PatrikNeunteufel/PruneCopy/README.md

 > 🆕 **v1.0.0 Released!**
-> Download the latest version as a ZIP [from GitHub Releases](https://github.com/PatrikNeunteufel/PruneCopy/releases).
+> Download the latest version as a ZIP or Installer [from GitHub Releases](https://github.com/PatrikNeunteufel/PruneCopy/releases).
 > No installation required – just extract & run `PruneCopy.exe`

 ---